eloquentanalytics/pyeloquent/README.md

 - Customer Person
 - Customer Person Name
 Customers make Orders
-A Customer is a Person who has made at least one Order
+A Person with at least one Order is a Customer
 ```

 ### The Physical Layer